 If you are looking for something healthy and filling on a budget, then give these Slow Cooker Baked Beans a try!
-Forget the tins of beans - make these lower in sugar and salt homemade baked beans that the whole family will love.
-Not only are baked beans comforting, but that are a fantastic vegetarian protein source and super cheap to make.
+Forget the tins of baked beans - make these lower in sugar and salt homemade baked beans that the whole family will love.
+Not only are baked beans comforting, but they are a fantastic vegetarian protein source and super cheap to make.

 You really can't beat homemade baked beans.
 We have taken a classic British breakfast and cooked it in a slow cooker (crockpot), so you can wake up on a cold morning with this comforting breakfast ready to eat.
+Baked beans in the slow cooker also make a great side dish.

 If you are looking for recipes that use baked beans as an ingredient, then why not try our Sausage and Mash Pie or Slow Cooker Sausage Casserole.